mariodosreis/tai/README.md

 # The tRNA adaptation index

 tAI is an R package (and two perl scripts) for the analysis of codon usage in DNA coding sequences.
 It implements the tRNA adaptation index (tAI) described in dos Reis et al. (2003, 2004).
 The tAI package is distributed WITHOUT WARRANTY under the terms of the GNU General Public License.
 See the file LICENSE for details.

 This package is basically the same I used in my papers on tAI, with just a few minor modifications to make it a little friendlier.
-If you have any doubts, questions, bug reports, etc. please contact me at:
+If you have any doubts, questions, bug reports, etc., please contact me at:

 Mario dos Reis